Buying Two Puppies

 Without the total reliance on their sibling for constant support, they will grow and blossom into much rounder and less aggressive and fearful individuals.
 I cannot stress how important it is to separate the siblings until they are older.
 It will produce two individuals rather than an impaired two parts of the whole.

 It is worth stating that it is not only siblings that have these problems.
 If you raise two young pups from different litters or even breeds, you can have similar problems.
 I always recommend my clients to wait until their puppy is 14 months old before purchasing another puppy.
 This allows you to concentrate all your efforts on that individual, with a fair wind and good early socialisation, it will take on some of the good traits of the older more experienced dog.

 I think what truly annoys me are the breeders that sell siblings knowing that it will cause behavioural problems.
 In some cases, they actually use emotional blackmail to push two pups on the unsuspecting buyer, For instance, "what a shame you can't take two as I may have problems as he's so small/white/little/runt etc and I'll probably have to have him put down in the end".

-I have no respect for a breeder that uses these tactics or that sell littermates to one owner.
+I have no respect for a breeder that uses these tactics or those sell littermates to one owner.
 If they are experienced and not a first-time breeder then they are well aware of the pitfalls of these actions, and that the dogs will suffer for the rest of their lives.

 You can use this article in either your own website or printed, but only with the following statement at the top of the piece with the link back to my site: